Star Trek: Legacy: Enterprise Era

-The story begins in 2159, approximately four years after the events of "Demons" and "Terra Prime" and two years before the decommission of the Enterprise (NX-01) in 2161 (see "These Are the Voyages...") as Captain Jonathan Archer (voiced by Scott Bakula) is sent to search for a missing Vulcan science ship in a nearby star system.
-The Enterprise arrives but is immediately attacked by Romulans.
-After fighting off the Romulans, the Enterprise finds the Vulcan ship under attack from another group of Romulans.
-After saving the ship, the Seleya, their captain, Commander T'Uerell (Bari Biern), asks the Enterprise to accompany her to her research station, Gravenor, which, she fears, may also be under attack.
+The story begins in 2159, approximately four years after the events of "Demons" and "Terra Prime" and two years before the decommissioning of Enterprise (NX-01) in 2161 (see "These Are the Voyages...") as Captain Jonathan Archer (voiced by Scott Bakula) is sent to search for a missing Vulcan science ship in a nearby star system.
+Enterprise arrives but is immediately attacked by Romulans.
+After fighting off the Romulans, Enterprise finds the Vulcan ship under attack from another group of Romulans.
+After saving the ship, the Seleya, their captain, Commander T'Uerell (Bari Biern), asks Enterprise to accompany her to her research station, Gravenor, which, she fears, may also be under attack.
 Upon reaching the station, T'Uerell's fears are proven correct, as Romulans are attacking the station.
-T'Uerell docks to evacuate her people while the Enterprise holds off the incoming Romulans.
+T'Uerell docks to evacuate her people while Enterprise holds off the incoming Romulans.
 However, T'Uerell breaks off radio contact and disembarks from the station seconds before the Gravenor explodes, with a full crew complement still on board.
 As T'Uerell departs, she thanks Archer for defending her whilst she recovered her protomatter from the station.
 She flees, and the badly damaged Enterprise is forced to return to Earth.

-Some time later, the Enterprise is ordered to escort three medical ships through a system where a viral epidemic has broken out.
+Some time later, Enterprise is ordered to escort three medical ships through a system where a viral epidemic has broken out.
 Several times the Romulans attack, but each time, they are repulsed.
 The medical ships are able to deliver the antidote, and the epidemic is cured.
 However, it is confirmed that the virus was artificially created and released into the planets' ecosystem on purpose.
-As such, the Enterprise is sent to discover where the virus came from.
-After identifying the design of a vessel seen navigating through the system just prior to the outbreak, the Enterprise proceeds to a nearby planet.
+Enterprise is sent to discover where the virus came from.
+After identifying the design of a vessel seen navigating through the system just prior to the outbreak, Enterprise proceeds to a nearby planet.
 Upon arrival, however, they find the virus has been released on the planet, and all life has been wiped out.
 They search through the system, finding several ships harvesting the virus from gas giants and several harvesting stations orbiting nearby planets in preparation to release the virus into the atmosphere.
 They destroy the stations, but one harvesting ship is able to escape with a sample of the virus.